igorlde/igorlde/README.md

-Hello if you stay here you find my profile i have 17 old years is i are always learne, forever searche news solutions for my problems, and forever learne about the world from programing
+Hello, if you stay here you will find my profile.
+I am 17 years old and I am always learning, constantly searching for new solutions to my problems, and forever learning about the world through programming.

 My knowledge: